CIBC-Internal/python/Doc/reference/expressions.rst

 nesting from left to right, and evaluating the expression to produce an element each time the innermost block is reached.

-Note that the comprehension is executed in a separate scope, so names assigned to in the target list don't "leak" into the enclosing scope.
+However, aside from the iterable expression in the leftmost :keyword:`for` clause, the comprehension is executed in a separate implicitly nested scope.
+This ensures that names assigned to in the target list don't "leak" into the enclosing scope.

+The iterable expression in the leftmost :keyword:`for` clause is evaluated directly in the enclosing scope and then passed as an argument to the implictly nested scope.
+Subsequent :keyword:`for` clauses and any filter condition in the leftmost :keyword:`for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained from the leftmost iterable.
+For example:
+``[x*y for x in range(10) for y in range(x, x+10)]``.

+To ensure the comprehension always results in a container of the appropriate type, ``yield`` and ``yield from`` expressions are prohibited in the implicitly nested scope (in Python 3.7, such expressions emit :exc:`DeprecationWarning` when compiled, in Python 3.8+ they will emit :exc:`SyntaxError`).

 Since Python 3.6, in an :keyword:`async def` function, an :keyword:`async for` clause may be used to iterate over a :term:`asynchronous iterator`.